National Socialist black metal: Black metal

-Black metal originated in the 1980s from the work of thrash metal bands such as Venom — whose 1982 album Black Metal coined the term, Mercyful Fate, Bathory, Slayer, Hellhammer, Celtic Frost, and Sodom.
+Black metal is generally not political music and the vast majority of bands do not express political views.
+Black metal originated in the 1980s from the work of thrash metal bands such as Venom (whose 1982 album Black Metal coined the term), Mercyful Fate, Bathory, Slayer, Hellhammer, Celtic Frost, and Sodom.
 These bands did not form a scene of their own, nor did they have a common musical style.
 A lyrical focus that is anti-Christian, Satanist, neopagan, or a combination thereof, is often considered a prerequisite for the genre, and originally the term "black metal" was synonymous with "Satanic metal".
 A stricter definition still requires Satanism for a band to be classified as black metal.
 Non-Satanic bands from the same surroundings originally used other terms for their own music, such as pagan metal or Viking metal.
 In the late-1980s and early-1990s, the early Norwegian black metal scene, developed by bands such as Mayhem, Thorns, Immortal, Darkthrone, Burzum, Emperor, Satyricon, and Ulver, established a more specific sonic template that came to define Norwegian black metal and subsequently a great part of black metal in general, although other styles of black metal, like war metal, still exist.
 Common traits of Norwegian black metal include a fast tempo, blast beats and double-bass drumming, a thin, shrieking vocal style heavily distorted guitars played with tremolo picking and power chords, either lo-fi or well-produced recordings, an emphasis on atmosphere, and an "unholy" aesthetic.
 Keyboards are sometimes used, as are elements of neoclassical, folk, and ambient music.
 Artists often appear in corpse paint and adopt pseudonyms.
 Many black metal artists prefer to be underground, inaccessible to the mainstream, and even intentionally push away audiences and demonstrate anti-social behavior.